bonitasoft/bonita-labs-doc/md/installation_guide.md

 ### Stop the module

-It can be stopped using `bonita-bici stopStorage stopApp`
+It can be stopped using `bonita-ici stopStorage stopApp`

 :::info
-use `./bonita-bici --help` to display all options
+use `./bonita-ici --help` to display all options
 :::

 ### Pass parameters using configuration file